Click here to print–> youtr 2019 year in Review

 We’ve been doing this writing exercise for years, I’m dusting it off, updating a bit and reposting, I hope you do it, you’ll be glad you did: (Click here for a printable PDF)

-Before we turn the page on 2017… Let’s look back.
-It’s usually best to keep this a somewhat lighter inward journey, There’s no going back to change anything. and there’s no one, or no need to impress.
-Be gentle but firm with yourself.
+Before we turn the page on 2019 Let’s look back.
+It’s usually best to keep this somewhat lighter, and fun.
+In our outward facing world, here is an inward journey, and there’s no one, or no need to impress.

 Make a cup of something to sip, get a nice pen, three pieces of paper, a pad of post-its, perhaps your calendar.
 Find a quiet place where you can sit.